 The Brazilian Constitution provides that all minerals (onshore and offshore) belong to the state (Brazil).
 Therefore, landowners do not own any minerals underground and the right to explore and extract minerals depend on licences issued by the ANM.

 Brazilian individuals and legal entities registered in Brazil and controlled by Brazilians can obtain licences from the ANM.
 Note that different corporate structures may be used to fulfill this requirement, so the level of control required is not strict.

 For the vast majority of minerals, the first step required to be taken is to file a request for an exploration licence (requerimento de autorização de pesquisa).

 Interested parties must file for the exploration licence at the ANM office with jurisdiction where the relevant tenement is located.
 The request must contain, among other things, a project for the exploration work to be undertaken, which must be prepared by a registered geologist.
 All applications are given priority on a first-to-file basis.

 If the exploration licence is approved, the ANM will issue the exploration licence (autorização de pesquisa).
-Under the licence, the licensee will have one to three years (with the option to extend it for another period of up to four years and other extensions in specific cases) to explore the area according to the approved plan to prove the existence of the mineral and the economic feasibility of its extraction.
+Under the licence, the licensee will have an four years (with the option to extend it for another period of up to four years and other extensions in specific cases) to explore the area according to the approved plan to prove the existence of the mineral and the economic feasibility of its extraction.